 Center City Exchange is a new webinar series hosted by Center City Partners.

 The program provides a forum for people to connect and share information, as well as listen to and learn from experts.
-The first installment took place on Wednesday, April 29th and was focused on the restaurant industry.
+The first installment took place on Wednesday, April 29th, 2020.

 - Jon Dressler: owner of Rare Roots Hospitality, a group that include’s Dressler’s, Dogwood Southern Table & Bar, The Porter’s House and Fin & Fino.

 - Greg Collier: A James-Beard nominated chef who (along with his wife Subrina) owns The Uptown Yolk in 7th Street Public Market and Leah and Louise in Camp North End.

 - Alyssa Barkley: COO for North Carolina Restaurant & Lodging Association.

 - Jesse Leadbetter: Local farmer and co-founder and CEO of Freshlist, a local food delivery service.

 - Joe Haubenhofer: Founder of The Plaid Penguin, a boutique agency that builds powerful brands for restaurants and food industries.

 - The discussion was hosted by Kristen Wile, editor/founder of Unpretentious Palate.

 Top 5 Takeaways: Restaurant Industry Edition